-New this year was Ag Camp at the BIC.
-In conjunction with the Northampton County Extension, 11 children spent two days learning about agriculture.
-Over the two days, children interacted with a sheep, goats, and a cow.
-They also dyed and spun wool, investigated seeds, saw a cow being milked, made bread, butter, and ice cream, among other activities.
+Ag Camp at the BIC was held for the second time in 2022.
+In conjunction with Northampton County Extension, 14 children spent two days learning about agriculture.
+Over the two days, children interacted with a sheep, goats, and a calf.
+They also made candles and lip balm with bees wax, and made bread, butter, and ice cream, among other activities.
 Look for this camp in the BIC summer newsletter!